dapr/dapr/samples/local_zero_to_hero/README.md

 })
 ```

 As you can see, in order to register for an event, you only need to listen on some event name.
-That event name can be used by other Actions to send messages to, or it can be the name of an Event Source you defined, for example [Azure Event Hubs](../../azure_eventhubs.md).<br><br>
+External event sources (e.g. [Azure Event Hubs](../azure_eventhubs.md)) or other actions can _publish_ events by that name and your service _subscribes_ to them.

 But the Action doesn't stop there!
 We are returning a JSON response to Actions saying we want to save a state in a key-value format: